danmoser/danmoser.github.io/notes/import_wheel.rst

 ``from otherswork import wheel``: looking for useful Python packages
 *********************************************************************
-Python is language where simplicity matters.
-Thus, many features are only accessible through built-in modules, called *the standard library*.
-Also, Python emerged from the free software principle, and new useful packages are continuously written.
-In this talk, I will make a (very) short introduction to Python's *standard library*, and share my experience in finding and installing packages from Python community -- biased for use in astronomy.
+Python is a language where simplicity matters.
+Thus, many features are only accessible through built-in modules, called the standard library.
+Also, new useful packages are continuously written since Python emerged from the free software principle.
+In this talk, I will make a (very) short introduction to Python's standard library, and share my experience in finding and installing packages from Python community -- biased for use in astronomy.

 Modules, Packages, and all that...
 ===================================